-Based in unfounded ideas about race and heredity, the "science" of eugenics found a major following in Germany and the United States during the 1920s and 1930s.
-By distorting discoveries in the growing field of human genetics, the Nazi regime aimed to establish the supposed superiority of an "Aryan" race, while their American counterparts promoted the ideal of a "perfect" American family.1 Advocates of eugenics argued that race determined intelligence, literacy, earning ability, and personality.
-In the US, they emphasized the superiority of middle-class Anglo-American families over recent immigrants, poor Anglo-Americans, and non-white families.2
+Based in unfounded beliefs about race and heredity, eugenics found a major following in both Germany and the United States during the 1920s and 1930s.
+The Nazi regime used theories of eugenics to add a sense of scientific legitimacy to its claims that the so-called "Aryan" race was genetically superior to others.
+In a different context, American eugenicists also promoted racial hierarchies and the ideal of a "perfect" American family.1 In both Germany and the United States, advocates of eugenics argued that genetics explained a person's intelligence, their personality, and their class status.
+In the US, they emphasized the superiority of middle-class white families over recent immigrants, Black Americans, and other non-white families.2

-American eugenic thought influenced Nazi doctrines and policies.
-Nazi marriage and sterilization laws, for example, were partly inspired by American models.4 Under such laws, more than 400,000 German citizens were forcibly sterilized by the end of World War II.
-Theories of "fit and unfit marriages" depicted on the chart were also central to Nazi propaganda.5
+American eugenic thinking influenced Nazi doctrines and policies.
+For example, Nazi marriage and sterilization laws were partly inspired by American models.4 Under these laws, more than 400,000 German citizens were forcibly sterilized by the end of World War II.
+The theories of "fit and unfit marriages" depicted on the featured chart were also central to Nazi propaganda.5

-From the early twentieth century onward, dozens of American states enacted laws dictating the forced sterilization of thousands of citizens deemed "imbeciles" or suffering from certain mental disorders.6 According to one scholar's estimate, by the early 1960s, more than 60 percent of the 62,162 total eugenic sterilizations in the United States had been performed on women.7 Although never adopted into law on the scale of Nazi Germany, the eugenic ideal of a racial hierarchy could be found across American society, from the scientist's laboratory to the state fair.
+Starting in the early 20th century, dozens of American states passed laws forcing the sterilization of thousands of citizens diagnosed with certain mental disabilities.6 By the early 1960s, more than 62,000 Americans had been forcibly sterilized.
+According to one scholar's estimate, more than 60 percent of the total eugenic sterilizations in the United States had been on women.7 The eugenic ideal of a racial hierarchy was never adopted into law in the US on the scale of Nazi Germany, but these ideas could be found throughout American society—from scientific laboratories to state fairs.